eclipse-lsp4j/lsp4j/documentation/README.md

 ```
 The method `checkCanceled` will throw a `CancellationException` in case the request was cancelled.
 So make sure you don't catch it accidentally.

-If you are on the other side and want to cancel a request you made, you need to call cancel on the returned future :
+If you are on the other side and want to cancel a request you made, you need to call cancel on the returned future:

 ``` java
 CompletableFuture<CompletionList> result = languageServer